angular/angular/aio/content/guide/testing-as-pure-js-application.md

  expect(testedMethod(comfortableMockedParams, mockedDataWithDefinedMethod)).toBe(comfortablePredictableTestResult);
 ```

-4. Each dependency and data used in the tested method should be mocked or replaced to the spy
+4. Each dependency and data used in the tested method should be mocked or replaced to the spy.
 ```typescript
  const testedMethod = (params: any, dependencyWithHandler: any) => dependencyWithHandler.handler(params);